 Learning how to dry your weed effectively is the final leg of the race you need to complete to produce resinous and flavorful buds.
 Like with any other process, practice makes perfect.
 You may not get it right on the first try, but our drying guide can help you get as close as you can.

 Before you can begin the cannabis drying process, you must trim your cannabis buds from the plant.
 Gloves are essential to facilitate working with the adhesive flowers.
 Growers can choose to either perform wet or dry trimming.

 Wet trimming cannabis occurs when you immediately begin to trim your plants when the buds are ripe and remove leaves and buds from the branches.
-Wet trimming is relatively easy and can reduce the risk of developing mold.
+It is relatively easy and can reduce the risk of developing mold.

 Dry trimming is the connoisseur’s method of trimming due to the improved flavor of the end product.
-Dry cannabis branches may be a bit more difficult to trim, but the process preserves the best aroma and taste.
+The branches may be a bit more difficult to trim, but the process preserves the best aroma and taste.

 Growers can choose to both wet and dry trim depending on their preference, growing conditions, or strain.
 Some growers choose to remove some fan leaves after trimming but leave the buds on the branch to dry.

 Drying cannabis is an integral part of the cultivation process because the moisture loss in the buds, branches, and leaves reduces the risk of developing mold and mildew.
 After trimming your plants, your fresh-cut buds will likely be very sticky and wet.